23 Best Healthy Dinners Ideas, Recommended by Dietitians

 Coming up with simple, quick, and healthy dinner ideas can be a fun challenge for some, and a dreaded task for others.
 If you fall into the latter category, know that you aren't alone.
 While many have their go-to healthy dinners that they lean on, eating the same food day in and day out can get old very quickly.

 Instead of turning to take-out dinners or heating up a healthy frozen dinner, try out one of these dietitian-recommended healthy meals on for size.
 Below are 24 healthy dinner ideas, recommended by dietitians—because we can all use a little inspiration in the kitchen these days.

-Read on, and for more on healthy eating, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on, and for more on healthy eating, don't miss The 100 Healthiest Foods on the Planet.